magalhini/blog/content/a-japan-photo-essay/index.md

 ---
-title: "A Japan Photo Essay"
+title: 'A Japan Photo Essay'
-description: "In May of 2019, I set out to do a rather ambitious journey: running across Japan.
-Of course, not really running across Japan, but rather…"
+description: 'In May of 2019, I set out to do a rather ambitious journey: running across Japan.
+Of course, not really running across Japan, but rather…'
-date: "2019-06-17T02:23:41.001Z"
+date: '2019-06-17T02:23:41.001Z'
-categories: []
+categories:
+  - Photography
-published: false
+published: true
 ---

 In May of 2019, I set out to do a rather ambitious journey: running across Japan.
 Of course, not really _running across Japan_, but rather, several segments of different cities, villages and mountains, while still taking public transportation from major city to major city.